 Excelsior Avenues in Hanford, CA. This is 30 minutes south of Fresno, 25

 minutes West of Visalia.
-And for a map to our farm,

 We use natural practices, but

 are not yet certified Organic.
 Payment: Cash, Check.